-The grubs are around 5-10 mm long, a creamy white colour with tan brown heads, they live in the soil and eat the fleshy young roots in autumn and winter.
+The grubs are around 5-10 mm long, creamy white in colour with tan-brown heads, they live in the soil and eat the fleshy young roots in autumn and winter.
 This can result in wilting and death of the plant.

 Adult weevils are difficult to find, coming out mostly at night.
 It is possible to place an upturned umbrella under the shrub and give it a good shake to capture the weevils in the brolly.